- Language Proficiency

 Alaric’s humble beginnings in the entertainment industry started when he was seventeen.
 Discovered by director Glen Goei, Alaric was cast in the memorable local movie, Forever Fever.
 Since then, Alaric has taken on diverse roles, including leads in tele-movies like Ang Tao Mui, The Adventures of Holden Heng, and a well-received comic turn in the dramedy, Money.
 Alaric also played major roles in the comedy series, The Yang Sisters, Random Acts, Serves You Right, and Anything Goes.
-He also played the role of a Chinese prisoner in a UK channel (Lion TV) production of The Great Wall and was last seen on the big screen for the films Perfect Rivals (美好冤家), Lelio Popo, Love In A Cab (等一等爱情), When Hainan Meets Teochew (当海南遇上潮州), and 18 Grams of Love (爱情十八克).
+He also took on a major supporting role in HBO Asia’s first original series Serangoon Road.

-A gifted orator, Alaric has also hosted a variety of road shows to Dinner-&-dances, to high profile banquets involving national statesmen, politicians and ambassadors.
+A gifted orator, Alaric has also hosted a variety of road shows to Dinner-&-dances, to high profile banquets involving National Statesmen, Politicians and Ambassadors.
 Bringing his unique touch to the art of hosting, this former artiste of the Singapore Armed Forces Music and Drama Company, was also once a dancer!